On the 7th August 2018 we changed the way Gearset writes metadata into repositories to better preserve whitespace and XML formatting.

-You may also run into merge conflicts if you are merging two branches which have modified the same file, when one branch is using the newer Gearset format and one the older format.
+You may also run into merge conflicts if you are merging two branches that have modified the same file, when one branch is using the newer Gearset format and one the older format.

 The good news is you'll only see these changes with the first deployment you run into your repository.
 After the first deployment, your XML will be in the updated format and you won't see any additional line ending modifications.